abormate/learnspace-devops-thingamajig/multi-cloud-projects/google-cloud-platform/cloud-engineer-learnspace/practice-exams/g-skills-boost-practice-exam-02.md

 Result: Wrong answer

+Secondary:
+Implement a private standard zonal cluster in us-central1-a with a default pool and an Ubuntu image.

+Result:
+Correct answer on 2nd attempt

 2.)
 You need to quickly deploy a containerized web application on Google Cloud.
 You know the services you want to be exposed.
 You do not want to manage infrastructure.
 You only want to pay when requests are being handled and need support for custom packages.
 What technology meets these needs?